 Slope and buildable land analyses The Mount Project.
-Courtesy of Jebel Bausher Heights LLC vehicular routes and hiking routes The Mount Project.
 Courtesy of Jebel Bausher Heights LLC

 As a consequence of these analyses it was determined that approximately 40 percent of the site should not be developed at all and rather would form the backbone of an ecological framework for the site.
 This coincided largely with the land that would most positively act to protect the hydrological regimes of the site.